haquema/makers-javascript-fndamentals/contents/1-getting-started.md

 console.log('Hello, ' + name);
 ```

-## Questions

 1. From those two lines of code, what are you finding similar to another programming language you already know?
 What is different?
-2. Try to describe to your pair (or to yourself) what this program is doing, using the words "variable", "string", "concatenate" and "print".
+2. Try to describe to your pair (or to yourself) what this program is doing.
+What does `console.log` do?